FAQ

 Q - What certifications apply to Macalat chocolates?

 A - Our Macalat products are certified USDA Organic by CCOF and kosher dairy by Kosher Michigan.
 Organic products and ingredients are, by definition, non-GMO.
 Macalat products are dairy-free.
 Individual ingredients may have additional certificates.
-For example, the cocoa liquor (100% chocolate), cocoa butter, Mango, and Medjool Date are non-GMO Verified, Fairtrade, Gluten Free, Halal, and SQF.
+For example, the cocoa liquor (100% chocolate), cocoa butter, Mango, and Medjool Date are non-GMO Verified, Fairtrade, Gluten Free, Halal, and SQF certified.

 Q - How is Macalat sweetened?